RUDRA-PRATAP-SINGH01/Distributed-rate-limiter/docs/architecture/request-flow.md

 ### Idempotency in the application only

 App-level dedup databases work but duplicate limiter integration per service.
-Centralizing in the sidecar means any service behind `:9090` gets dedup without code changes — at the cost of body buffering and Redis storage.
+Centralizing in the sidecar means any service behind `:9090` gets dedup without code changes. at the cost of body buffering and Redis storage.

 ### Synchronous limiter call inside idempotent replay path

-For **completed** idempotency keys I return the cached response with **zero** limiter calls — correct, because quota was consumed on the original execution.
+For **completed** idempotency keys I return the cached response with **zero** limiter calls. correct, because quota was consumed on the original execution.

-For **in-progress** collisions I return 409 without upstream — the first holder still owns the lock.
+For **in-progress** collisions I return 409 without upstream. the first holder still owns the lock.

 When the sidecar **claims** a new key, it calls the limiter normally.
 I briefly considered skipping limit on replay via `idempotent_replay=true` on the limiter for claimed-but-not-completed paths; today only the limiter's explicit query param short-circuits quota for replays initiated by trusted callers, not the sidecar's happy path.